ballerina-platform/ballerina-distribution/examples/tracing/tracing.md

 ::: out ./examples/tracing/tracing.client.out :::

 Jaeger is the default tracing tool used in Ballerina.
-To start the Jaeger execute the below command.
+To start the Jaeger, execute the command below.

 To start the service, navigate to the directory that contains the `.bal` file and execute the `bal run` command below with the `--observability-included` build time flag and the `Config.toml` runtime configuration file.